surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.27.0-dev.1 =
+= 6.27.0-dev.2 =

-(2020/03/29) Added support for the Schema 'eventStatus' property in Schema Event markup.
+(2020/03/30) Added support for the Schema 'eventAttendanceMode' and 'eventStatus' properties in Schema Event markup.

 = 6.26.1 =